 Instructors also should provide, within reason, an opportunity to make up work for students who miss classes for other legitimate but unavoidable reasons.
 Legitimate, unavoidable reasons are those such as illness, injury, death within the family, other family emergency, military service, or religious observance.
 When a class, exam, presentation, or assignment will be missed due to an unavoidable absence, the students should contact the instructor as soon as the unavoidable absence is known to discuss ways to make up the work.

 An instructor might not consider an unavoidable absence legitimate if the student does not contact the instructor before the evaluative event.
 Students will be held responsible for using only legitimate, unavoidable reasons for requesting a make-up in the event of a missed class or evaluative event.
 Faculty may request documentation related to the absence from the student.
 Requests for missing class, exams, presentations, or assignments due to reasons that are based on false claims may be considered violations of the policy on Academic Integrity.

 Students desiring to audit courses (no credit awarded) must receive approval of their adviser.
-Normal registration procedures must be completed.
+Normal registration procedures must be completed, then a form to have the grade option changed must be submitted to the Office of Academic Records and Registration.
 The cost of auditing courses and taking courses for credit are the same.
 Students may not change from an audit status to a graded status (A-F and P/NC) or vice versa after the second week of the Fall and Spring semesters.
 Grade option deadlines vary for summer and winter sessions.
 Since no credit is awarded, audited courses do not meet any graduation requirements.

 Change of Major